yugr/primogen/README.md

 Also in present state it may violate common Verilog coding practices.

+For now, this has only been tested on Cygwin but porting to Linux should be straightforward.

 # Run

 To simulate and synthesize via Icarus, run